 Crassula namaquensis subsp. comptonii (Hutch. & Pillans) Toelken

 Crassula namaquensis subsp. comptonii is a small succulent with basal rosettes and short branches below the leaves.
 It grows up to 4 inches (10 cm) tall.
-Leaves are triangular to almost cylindrical and up to 6 inches (15 cm) long, rarely longer than 0.6 inch (1.5 cm).
-The flowers are small, pale yellow and appear in spring.
+Leaves are triangular to almost cylindrical and up to 6 inches (15 cm) long, rarely longer than 0.6 inches (1.5 cm).
+The flowers are small, pale yellow, and appear in spring.

 USDA hardiness zones 9b to 11b: from 25 °F (−3.9 °C) to 50 °F (+10 °C).